Optimal risk sharing, equilibria, and welfare with empirically realistic risk attitudes: Rank-dependent utility agents

 \section{Rank-dependent utility agents}

 The previous two sections assumed EU, and special attention was paid to agents who are entirely (on the whole domain) risk seeking or entirely risk averse.
-Whereas the assumption of risk seeking is a conceptually desirable addition to classical analyses, and in the loss domain is more empirically relevant than the classical assumption of universal risk aversion, yet further empirical improvements are desirable.
-Empirical studies have shown that most people are neither entirely risk averse nor entirely risk seeking, but exhibit both attitudes in various subdomains (\citealp{BH08}; \citealp{HIIW25}).
-Further, that they do so in ways that deviate from classical EU.
-This section provides first results reckoning with these findings, thus first behaviorally realistic results for risk sharing.
-Even though deviations from EU can be expected to be smaller among financial traders than among average human beings, it has now been accepted that they are also prominent in finance, and many behavioral models have been introduced there (\citealp{BJW21}).
+Whereas the assumption of risk seeking is a conceptually desirable addition to classical analyses, yet further empirical improvements are desirable.
+Empirical studies have shown that most people are neither entirely risk averse nor entirely risk seeking, but exhibit both attitudes in different subdomains (\citealp{BH08}; \citealp{ BMOT13}; \citealp{HIIW25}; \citealp{B25}).
+Thus, although risk seeking prevails for losses in general, there still is prevailing risk aversion, rather than seeking, for small-probability losses, e.g., as common in insurance.
+Similarly, even in the gain domain there is some risk seeking, which is even prevailing for small probabilities as in lotteries.
+These phenomena require deviating from classical EU.

+This section provides results reckoning with the above empirically prevailing patterns of risk attitudes.
+Even though deviations from EU can be expected to be smaller among financial traders than among average human beings, it has now been accepted that those deviations are also prominent in finance, and many studies reckon with them (\citealp{BJW21}; \citealp{G23}).
+The study of cost sharing under non-EU is desirable anyhow given the widespread evidence against EU.

-We assume \citeauthor{{Q82}}'s (\citeyear{{Q82}}) RDU where we focus on gains.
-There RDU agrees with \citeauthor{{TK92}}'s (\citeyear{{TK92}}) prospect theory, and these are the most popular behavioral models for risk (\citealp{BH08}; \citeauthor{{FE12}}, \citeyear{{FE12}}, Section 6; \citealp{HIIW25}).
+We assume \citeauthor{{Q82}}'s (\citeyear{{Q82}}) RDU where, for simplicity, we focus on gains, which has in fact been implicitly done for empirical purposes in all classical studies that assumed universal risk aversion and no reference point.
+For gains, RDU agrees with \citeauthor{{TK92}}'s (\citeyear{{TK92}}) prospect theory, and these are the most popular behavioral models for risk (\citealp{BH08}; \citealp{BMOT18}; \citeauthor{{FE12}}, \citeyear{{FE12}}, Section 6; \citealp{HIIW25}; \citealp{SW10}).
 Prospect theory does require a specification of a reference outcome, which we denote by 0.
-Thus, contrary to preceding sections, our restriction to nonnegative outcomes now entails a substantive restriction, being that we only consider gains, with the important empirical implication that utility now is prevailingly concave.
-Our restriction is made, for one reason to simplify this first analysis and, further, to illustrate effects beyond convex utility.
+Thus, we here give up the flexibility of outcome domains of the preceding sections.
+Contrary to the preceding sections, our restriction to nonnegative outcomes now implies that we only consider gains.